 The antidote to dissatisfaction

-But that third Truth—that suffering can be eliminate—that truth in itself wouldn’t be that hopeful if it wasn’t for the fourth Truth, which says there’s a path for anyone to eliminate suffering, just as they did.
+But that third Truth—that suffering can be eliminated—that truth in itself wouldn’t be that hopeful if it wasn’t for the fourth Truth, which says there’s a path for anyone to eliminate suffering, just like they did.

 It’s not a path that magically eliminates worldly suffering like sickness and death and poverty.
 But it’s a path to eliminate our mental suffering when we rail against reality as it is, when we see ourselves as more important than others, when we expect everything to go our way and then get disappointed when life’s inevitable problems arise.